arshsaini1333/Embedding-Website/README.md

 # 🖼 Auto Scrolling Long Image Card

-A simple HTML/CSS component that continuously scrolls a long image from top to bottom and back, creating a smooth animation loop.
+A simple HTML/CSS component that scrolls a long image from top to bottom on hover and get back after mouse leaving back, creating a smooth animation loop.
  <!-- You can replace this with an actual gif/screenshot -->

 ## ✨ Features